US to set up quarantine facility in Kenya for Americans exposed to Ebola, WSJ reports

 The move comes as health authorities race to contain a fast-growing outbreak of a rare Ebola strain in the Democratic Republic of Congo and Uganda.

+Ebola is a severe and often fatal disease transmitted through direct contact with infected bodily fluids.

-Earlier on Tuesday, the U.S. Centers for Disease Control and Prevention asked staff to volunteer for urgent deployment to support Ebola screening at the country's entry points, according to an email seen by Reuters.
+Earlier on May 26, the US Centers for Disease Control and Prevention asked staff to volunteer for urgent deployment to support Ebola screening at the country’s entry points, according to an email seen by Reuters.